rougier/from-python-to-numpy/05-problem-vectorization.rst

 This is wrong because the `X*Y` expression will actually compute a new vector `Z` such that `Z[i] = X[i] * Y[i]` and this is not what we want.
-Instead, we can exploit numpy broadcasting by first reshaping the two vectors and then multiply them:
+Instead, we can exploit NumPy broadcasting by first reshaping the two vectors and then multiply them:

 .. code:: python